 Bank loans and overdrafts

 These loans were all short term, taken out with various banks to fund short term positions.
 There were 8 loans, the largest of which were $125m with Barclays Capital, and $88m with BBI.
+Bank reconciliations are performed on a daily basis.
+Reconciling items tend to be less than 7 days old.

 Repo finance

-MG MCC regularly sell stock to banks under “repo” agreements, whereby a sale contract and a purchase contract are made at the same time, for the same quantity of stock, to be bought by the bank at a named price on a certain date and sold back to the company for a slightly higher price, ususally about a week later.
+MG MCC regularly sell stock to banks under “repo” agreements, whereby a sale contract and a purchase contract are made at the same time, for the same quantity of stock, to be bought by the bank at a named price on a certain date and sold back to the company for a slightly higher price, usually about a week later.

-The purpose of this is to help the cashflow of the company, so to reflect this the price differential is charge as interest, and included in Cost of Sales as a trading cost.
+The purpose of this is to help the cashflow of the company, so to reflect this the price differential is charged as interest, and included in Cost of Sales as a trading cost.
 The AS400 system recognises the transaction as a sale and then a purchase, but in order to comply with UK accounting standards the stock must be brought back onto the balance sheet.
 There is, therefore, both a stock balance (see Stock section for discussion), and a repo creditor in relation to this stock.

 The balance of $334m included in creditors above does not match exactly, but is close to, the amount of repo stock included in the stock balance of $339m.
 The difference is due to interest charges incurred during the transaction and owed to the banks/other repo stock holders, but not included in the valuation of the stock.